Flat-coat genetic rescue, step-by-step

 Step 3: Backcross

-Breed the outcrossed generation to Flatcoats, being mindful to maintain low expected COIs.
+Breed the multi-generation outcrosses to Flatcoats, being mindful to maintain low expected COIs and genetic variability across the population.

-Again, select those pups you wish to carry forward.
-In this first backcross generation, you will start to see the “return to type” that homozygosity promises, but may not have the refinement or consistency desired until future generations.
+Again, select those pups you wish to carry forward, being mindful of genetic profiles and type.
+You will start to see the “return to type” that homozygosity promises, but may not have the refinement or consistency desired until future generations.

-Anyone wishing to skip the first two steps can jump in here by breeding to an outcrossed or backcrossed dog.
+Anyone wishing to skip the first two steps can jump in here by breeding to outcrossed or backcrossed dogs.

 Step 4: Monitor.
 Rinse and repeat.

-Monitor COI and health outcomes over time and reincorporate fresh genetic material as needed, either by utilizing other backcrossed dogs for breeding, or by returning to Step 1.
-Ongoing genetic and health monitoring will also help to ascertain whether any COI tipping points exist where health outcomes decline to unacceptable levels.
+Monitor COI and health outcomes over time and reincorporate fresh genetic material as needed, either by utilizing other outcrossed or backcrossed dogs for breeding, or by returning to Step 1.
+We know from simulations that the genetic diversity gained from a single outcross will be halved with each backcross generation, so continued outcrossing is necessary to maintain gene pool health.

-While the Flatcoat Conservation Project is currently a "proof of concept” genetic rescue program, breed preservation requires involvement from the broader community.
-We invite all Flatcoat breeders, Flatcoat lovers, and outcross enthusiasts to participate.
-It’s also important to note that while the Flatcoat’s breed profile positions them as especially good candidates for genetic rescue, unsustainable inbreeding exists in many breeds with closed stud books — we’re keen to share our experiences and collaborate with other breed conservation efforts.
+While the Flatcoat Conservation Project is currently a "proof of concept” genetic rescue program, breed conservation requires involvement from the broader community.
+We invite all Flatcoat breeders, Flatcoat lovers, and outcross enthusiasts to collaborate.
+It’s also important to note that while the Flatcoat’s breed profile positions them as especially viable candidates for genetic rescue, unsustainable inbreeding exists in many breeds with closed stud books — we’re keen to share our experiences with, and learn from, other breed conservation efforts.

 Don’t hesitate to reach out and let us know how you’d like to get involved.